m3047/trualias/Grammar.md

 NOTE: `NONE()` has to be valid for the type of identifier.
 For example if the type is `number` then the character needs to be a _digit_ which is not in the identifier.

+**One-Based indexing:** Indexing of identifiers, labels and characters is _one-based_ meaning that the first element is element 1.
+Coding types (like me) oftentimes expect to see _zero-based_ indexing, where the first element is element 0.

+`CHAR()` also allows negative indexing just for the character offset, which is also one-based (which will confuse coding types even more because that's the way they expect it to work).

 **Multiple identifiers:** It is possible to perform more than one identifier match in a match expression.
 For instance the following two expressions are (almost) identical: